 Join MPS in observing National School Bus Safety Week.
 Oct.
 21-25 is a good time to thank everyone who keeps our kids safe as they travel to and from school.

-The Arizona Department of Education commended eight Mesa Title I schools as Reward Schools for increasing student achievement.
+The Arizona Department of Education commended nine Mesa Title I schools as Reward Schools for increasing student achievement.

 Amanda Grimes of the MPS Biotechnology Academy will be honored as the 2013 Arizona Bioscience Educator of the Year at the AZBio Awards on Oct.
 10.